SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/18Mtt9S7X59hzm_InMd5Xm2po7Bj1HNQgw5Fib9Ia6fM/doc-with-comments.md

 > [Comments]
 > Context - maybe include screenshots? or explain how people will log in - own account?)
 > * Love Owokere: From my experience, screenshots don't get the job done.
 I'd say a short video or a screen record.
-I don't even know how to use CitizenOS lol (Resolved)
+I don't even know how to use CitizenOS lol (Resolved by Vanessa Cardui)
 >   - Vanessa Cardui: yup agree - but people have been looking at CitizenOS and it is bloody awful imo... lol I'd kinda like to push for not using it :-) - I have no idea why the reviewers in Strategy Guild said it could support consent decisionmaking.
 It can't :-(
->   - Vanessa Cardui:
 >